-8. Participating Landowner Responsibilities
+7. Participating Landowner Responsibilities

 - Landowners will acquire and maintain all required permits, approvals, permissions, etc. for the project - Landowners will be responsible for all up-front costs associated with a project.
 BRWA will reimburse for those project costs which are deemed eligible project expenses, once a funding agreement is in place. - Landowners will be responsible for maintaining the project such that its intended purpose is accomplished for a length of time suitable for the project and agreed upon by all partners. - Landowners will be responsible for all ongoing project maintenance (including costs). - Landowners will provide reasonable, periodic access to project staff and our partners, for Riparian Health or Range Assessment or Inventory or other ecological assessments of the project area (this will include photographing the project site).
-Landowners will be given at least 48 hours notice. - Landowners will consider requests by BRWA staff and/or project partners to include the project in presentations or printed material, tours/field days/demonstrations, etc., on a case-by-case basis. - Landowners will complete their project and send in receipts by March 1, 2025. - Landowners will not hold BRWA, project partners or funders liable for project failures due to unforeseen circumstances.
+Landowners will be given at least 48 hours notice. - Landowers will provide before and after, and ongoing photos to BRWA and/or project partners for reporting, and other materials promoting stewardship, presentations, or printed material. - Landowners will consider tours/field days/demonstrations, etc., on a case-by-case basis. - Landowners will complete their project and send in receipts by March 1 of the final project year indicated by the project coordinator. - Landowners will not hold BRWA, project partners or funders liable for project failures due to unforeseen circumstances.